kism/fastapi-boilerplate/README.md

 Project features:

-- Only Three PyPi packages (and their dependencies) for prod
+- Only Four PyPi packages (and their dependencies) for prod
 - Close to all project/tool configs in pyproject.toml
 - Virtual environment and dependencies managed by uv
+- Configuration object using pydantic-settings

 Boilerplate features: